mwojnars/hypertag/README.md

     ['Y', 'T', 'R', 'P', 'H', 'G', 'E', 'A']

-Here, standard Python functions and methods are used.
-Functions do _not_ have to be registered as filters before use, unlike in popular templating languages.
+Functions do _not_ have to be explicitly registered as filters before use, which is in contrast to popular templating languages (Jinja, Django templates etc.).

 <!---
-This is because Hypertag's pipelines are implemented as just another syntax for a function call, and every expression of the form:

-    EXPR : FUN(*args, **kwargs)

-gets translated internally to:

-    FUN(EXPR, *args, **kwarg)

 Hypertag defines a new operator not present in Python, the _pipeline_ (`:`), for use in expressions.
 It is applied in a similar way as pipes `|` in templating languages: to pass a result of an expression to a function (a _filter_) as its first argument,